 Reconfigurable House

-In contrast to such homes, which are not able to adapt structurally over time, the many sensors and actuators of Reconfigurable House can be reconnected endlessly as people change their minds so that the House can take on completely new behaviours.
+In contrast to such homes, which are not able to adapt structurally over time, the many sensors and actuators of Reconfigurable House can be reconfigured and reconnected endlessly using a simple touch-screen interface as people change their minds or discover new requirements or goals, so that the House can take on completely new behaviours.

-For full information, real-time sensor values and video please see the Reconfigurable House @ propositions.org.uk.
+For further information and video please see the Reconfigurable House @ propositions.org.uk.

 Reconfigurable House remixes and recycles sensors and actuators from Reorient, the Hungarian Pavilion of the Venice Biennale of Architecture, 2006.